What does a Business Intelligence Analyst do?

 How to become a Business Intelligence Analyst?

-- Earn a Relevant Degree: Start with a bachelor's degree in fields like computer science, statistics, or business.
-Some employers may prefer or require an advanced degree.
+- Earn a Relevant Degree: Most employers look for a bachelor's degree in fields like computer science, statistics, or business.
+Some may also accept degrees in related areas.

-- Gain Experience: Look for internships or entry-level positions.
-This hands-on experience helps build a strong resume and understand industry practices.
+- Get Experience: Look for internships or entry-level positions.
+This hands-on experience is valuable.
+It helps you apply what you have learned and build your portfolio.

 How long does it take to become a Business Intelligence Analyst?